Geb-algebra/a-pile-of-useless-codes-built-up-by-ai-agent-and-an-incompetent-operator-geb-algebra/.ai/notes.md

 - The project uses `localforage` for client-side storage
 - Each domain object type has its own storage instance
 - Repositories abstract the storage implementation

+### LLM Integration

+- The project uses a client-side BYOK (Bring Your Own Key) strategy for LLM integration
+- Users provide their own API keys for LLM providers
+- The LLM domain abstracts the interaction with different LLM providers
+- Anthropic is the primary provider, with placeholders for OpenAI, Google, and Mistral
+- The LLM domain provides models, factories, repositories, and services for LLM integration
+- The modeling services use the LLM domain to implement domain modeling functionality

 ### UI Component Structure